bessdsv/karma-jasmine-jquery/README.md

 karma-jasmine-jquery
 ====================

-Jasmine-jquery plugin for Jasmine in Karma
+Jasmine-jquery plugin for Jasmine in Karma.

 It karma adapter for
 + https://github.com/velesin/jasmine-jquery